Goofierknot5537/graveler-attempted-optimizations/README.md

 ## Multiprocessing
 Multiprocessing is hard to work around.
 Especially if it's your first time (like me).
 So when I set up the code and put on 10 processors or so it ended up being slower than a lower amount!
 It seemed to hover around 3 cores when doing 20 million rolls.
 Why might this be?

 After research, I still can't really narrow it down.
-I do have some theories, but for now I'll just experiment with optimal amounts of processors.
-It seems that as roll count goes up, it's optimal to use more processors, though I don't know how it correlates.
+I do have some theories, but for now I'll just experiment with optimal amounts of processors, though more cores just seems to add more time.
 There's also a sudden drop when doing 9 million rolls during some tests for whatever reason.

 Here's some graphs I made to show what I mean.

 ![Graph1](/Graphs/Graph1.png)
 ![Graph2](/Graphs/Graph2.png)

 Looks like 3 cores is my best bet for now.
-I've tried higher cores, but things just get longer.

 Anyways, how's the speed looking?
 I'll do 10 million instead of 100k so the cores can prepare.